hdgarrood/hdgarrood.github.io/_drafts/please-dont-vote-ukip.markdown

   by police than white people,
 * in 2009, [just under 27%](http://www.prisonreformtrust.org.uk/ProjectsResearch/Race)
-  of prisoners were from an ethnic minority group (the number would be half that if it reflected the proportion in the overall population)
+  of prisoners were from an ethnic minority group (the number would be half that if it reflected the proportion in the overall population),
 * diversity in the Civil Service still shows [pronounced bias against ethnic minorities](http://press.labour.org.uk/post/82083229415/michael-dugher-speech-to-the-ippr-why-britain-needs) despite efforts to the contrary.

-If UKIP were not a racist party as they are so keen to persuade us, surely they would be aware of this, and be working to distance themselves from it?
+If UKIP's claim that they are not a racist party&mdash;a claim that they so frequently and adamantly make to us&mdash;were true, surely they would be aware of this, and be working to distance themselves from it?

 Unfortunately not.
-Here's Farage's response:
+Here's Farage's response to Eastwood's routine:

 > This was a guy telling jokes about national stereotypes, not racial
 > stereotypes.
 We are heading down a road here where we would kill all humour